The Benefits of Psychedelics

 2. Can psychedelics really help with end-of-life anxiety?

-4. What are some of the potential risks of using psychedelics?
+4. What are some of the risks associated with the use of psychedelics?

-6. Is the use of psychedelics legal?
+6. Is the use of psychedelics illegal?